Interstate 14: Texas

 On October 10, 2023, the Bryan division of TXDOT announced that they were launching a study for the I-14 corridor, which will generally follow US 190, from Rogers in Bell County eastward to Huntsville in Walker County.
 The study will also include the planned I-214 loop in the Bryan-College Station area.
 Several open houses for public input were announced as well.
 Public feedback was also requested by the Brazos County commissioner in November 2023.
 Public meetings were also held or are going to be held across the Brazos Valley in June and July 2024.
 A loop around Huntsville is also being planned.

+In March 2024, TxDOT released an implementation plan that listed all the projects that were planned for the I-14 project in the state.

 Currently, TxDOT and the Louisiana Department of Transportation and Development (LaDOTD) are working to replace the two-lane Burr's Ferry Bridge, which marks the eastern and western termini of Texas State Highway 63 (SH 63) and Louisiana Highway 8 (LA 8) respectively, over the Sabine River at the Texas-Louisiana state line.
 The new bridge will be built to interstate-highway standards about a quarter mile to the south of the existing bridge.
 The construction of the replacement bridge is expected to start in summer 2025.

+In February 2026, construction to widen the existing bypass of Copperas Cove to four lanes, construction.
+Construction is slated for completion in early 2029.